OpenChirp/server_docker/README.md

 Once you have a working application, you can create a set of images using the **commit-and-push-images.sh  script**, which takes an image tag as argument.
 E.g. to commit images with a “v1” tag, do:

 > `./commit-and-push-images.sh v1`

+This requires credentials of the openchirp user on docker hub which are in this [wiki](https://github.com/OpenChirp/deployment/wiki#pushing-images-to-docker-hub)

 ## Future...